starJammer/grestclient/README.md

 of personal feeling.
 3. No direct way of just doing a request yet.
 So there is no `session.Send` equivalent.
-I've thought of putting it in for letting others have more control over the request but I haven't had needed this use case.
+I've thought of putting it in for letting others have more control over the request but I haven't needed this use case.
 The RequestMutator can help you alter a request about to be executed if need.

 ## Usage